Chapter 22 : Easter.

 "I'm fine, Mum.
 It's Easter, let's just enjoy the chocolate.
 I'm sure Fred would want us to."

 Six year old Fred seemed oblivious to the undercurrents.
 “Grandma, can I have an Easter egg?”

 “You can have them after lunch,” she said.

 “I don’t want any lunch.
 I’m not hungry.”

 “I think they’ve eaten enough already,” Angelina said apologetically.
 “They’ve been gorging on chocolate all morning.”

-“If you’ve room for another Easter egg, you’ve room for your lunch,” Grandma Weasley told Fred sternly, placing a plate in front of him.
+“If you’ve room for another Easter egg, you’ve room for your lunch,” Grandma Weasley told Fred sternly.
+"Sit down now.
+I'm about to dish up."

 “I got a letter from Scorpius,” Rose said.

 Albus almost choked on his chocolate bunny.
 “WHAT?”

 She gave him a shove.
 “About his dad and Marcus Flint, of course.
 What did you think?”